nf-core/dualrnaseq/docs/usage.md

 2) The second approach **Salmon with alignment-based mode**, utalises aligned reads from STAR to quantify input reads. `--run_salmon_alignment_based_mode`

-3) The Third strategy utilises alignment-based mapping executed with **STAR**, counting unique aligned reads with **HTSeq**. `--run_star` and `--run_htseq_uniquely_mapped`
+3) The third strategy utilises alignment-based mapping executed with **STAR**, counting uniquely aligned reads with **HTSeq**. `--run_star` and `--run_htseq_uniquely_mapped`

-### 5.1 Salmon - Selective alignment
+### 5.1 Salmon - selective alignment

 Salmon is a transcriptome-based mapping tool that performes both mapping and quantification.
 In the first phase it performes indexing of reference transcripts (pathogen transcripts are defined as gene or CDS features), where a chimeric transcriptome of host and pathogen files is created.
 During this step, coordinates of gene features are also extracted from the host and pathogen annotation files.
 To avoid spurious mapping of reads that originate from unannotated locus to sequences similar to annotatated transcripts, a decoy-aware transcriptome is created and incorporated into the index.
 In the pipeline the decoy sequence is created from both host and pathogen genomes (which are both required).

 > Note: **Selective alignment** is an improvement to the original alignment-free approach (also called quasi-mapping).
-In Selective-alignment, the best transcript for a read from a set of mappings is selected based on the alignment-based score instead of the the longest exact match - which increases the accuracy of the tool.
+In Selective-alignment, the best transcript for a read from a set of mappings is selected based on the alignment-based score instead of the the longest exact match - which increases accuracy.
 See [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/salmon.html) for more information.

 ### 5.2 Salmon - quantification in alignment-based mode

 In this [mode](https://salmon.readthedocs.io/en/latest/salmon.html#quantifying-in-alignment-based-mode), Salmon performs quantification utilising an aligned BAM file.
 In the nf-core/dualrnaseq pipeline, the alignment file is generated with STAR.
 The first step involves creating an index of a chimeric genome (created from the host and pathogen genome fasta files).
 Next, STAR performs an alignment, but for the purpose of Salmon (it generates alignments translated into transcript coordinates).
 To learn more on this behavior, please see `Output in transcript coordinates` from the [`STAR documentation.`](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

 > Note: there are numerous STAR-based flags that can be modified within the pipeline - which can be viewed [here](https://github.com/BarquistLab/nf-core-dualrnaseq/blob/master/docs/parameters.md).
 > Salmon performs quantification based on a reference transcriptome.
-It is recommended to allow the pipeline to create a transcriptome using the provided genome fasta files and annotative (gff/gtf) files.
+It is recommended to allow the pipeline to create a transcriptome using the provided genome (fasta) and annotative (gff) files.
 > When quantifying alignments, the parameters `--libtype` and `--incompatPrior` should be adjusted as required.

 ### 5.3 STAR - alignment-based genome mapping